blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `uint64_t`

 #### d_longd

 ```c
 uint64_t d_longd(const d_token_t *item, const uint64_t def_val);
 ```

-returns the value as long or if NULL the default.
+Returns the value as long or if NULL, the default.

-only if type is integer or bytes, but short enough
+Only if type is integer or bytes, but short enough.

 arguments:
 ```eval_rst